How To Have A Michigan-Made Tailgate

 For hot dogs, there’s two “klassics” and they both start with a K. Both Koegel and Kowalski, founded in 1916 and 1920 respectively, have about a century of perfecting the stadium staple we know and love right here in Michigan.
 There are many tried and true toppings for the perfect dog, but the least-“condiment”-denominator seems to be mustard.
-Consider the Detroit original Red Pelican for a classic yellow mustard, step up to a punchy whole seed option from American Spoon, or go with the award-winning sweet jalapeno mustard from Backwoods Mustard for something truly unique.
+Consider the Detroit original Red Pelican for a classic yellow mustard, step up to a punchy whole seed option from American Spoon.

 2. Michigan-Made Snacks

 Waiting for the coin-toss is tough work.
 Snacks help hold you over before the grill is fired up.
 Sports and salty snacks are a well-loved and natural pair.
 There are three main food groups to remember when it comes to this step: chips, pretzels and nuts.